 About the Orchestra

-Burnley Orchestra is alive and well and in 2018 is celebrating its Centenary, We encourage all budding musicians and lapsed musicians who’d like to be playing again and anyone else who plays an orchestral instrument to come along and sample the joy of being a part of a big group of like-minded people.
+Burnley Orchestra is alive and over a century old, We encourage all budding musicians and lapsed musicians who’d like to be playing again and anyone else who plays an orchestral instrument to come along and sample the joy of being a part of a big group of like-minded people.
 We look forward to welcoming you along – please take a look at the rehearsal schedule for more details.

 When Burnley Orchestra first started, just after the First World War, it immediately attracted players who wanted to play the major works of the classical repertoire.
 Then, as now, the musical theatre scene was very popular and silent films were starting to spring up, both these required orchestras to accompany the songs in one and the action in the other.
 Many of those who played worked then in the local mills and earned extra income by going onto theatres and cinemas in the evenings to man those bands.
 And as these performances were often every evening from Monday to Saturday, it explains why our concerts are still often on Sundays.

 Many of these amateur musicians, however, also welcomed a chance to play more serious works – and the young orchestra benefited from members who had a wealth of experience in practical musicianship.